-TOUR801-810, TOUR812
+TOUR801-810, TOUR812, TOUR814, TOUR815, TOUR818

-Refer to the Master of International Tourism Management Table on page 264.
+Refer to the Master of International Tourism Management Table.

-Postgraduate Certificate in Language and Culture (PgCertLC) ${\mbox{\scriptsize AK1064}}$
+Postgraduate Certificate in Language and Culture (PgCertLC) ${\mbox{\scriptsize AK}1064}$

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.